 Deductible.
-The fixed dollar amount you must pay for eligible services or supplies before claims for health services or supplies received from network or non-network providers are reimbursable as in-network or out-of-network benefits under this plan.
+The fixed dollar amount you must pay for eligible services or supplies before claims for health services or supplies received from non-network providers are reimbursable as out-of-network benefits under this plan.

 Amounts reimbursed or paid by a provider or manufacturer, including manufacturer coupons, rebates, coupon cards, debit cards or other forms of reimbursement or payment on your behalf for a product or service, will not apply toward your deductible.